WP Short Story Competition –October 2019

 All entries must be sent as word document attachments, and must be typed in a standard font, no smaller than 12 pt with lines spaced at 1.5

-Write the title at the top of each page (but do not include your name) and number your pages.
+Write the title at the top of each page of your story (but do not include your name) and number your pages.

-SEND ENTRIES TO: WritersPlotNZ@gmail.com with “School Short Story Competition” in the subject line
+SEND ENTRIES TO: WritersPlotNZ@gmail.com with “Spooky Story Competition” in the subject line

 Judges’ decisions are final.

-Winners will be notified via email by August 12th.
+Winners will be notified via email by October 30th and announced on our social media for Halloween.

 The winning stories will be published (author will retain their rights) on our website and linked via Facebook and Twitter.